 Appeals must be filed no later than 45 days after the date of the Department of Safety & Inspection (DSI) determination on the application for an exception to the City's 3% rent increase cap.

-To file an appeal via email: download an appeal form below and email to email@example.com, along with a copy of the order, and any evidence you would like the hearing officer to consider.
-You will need to mail the $25.00 filing fee separately (Check should be made to: City of Saint Paul.) to:
+- Appeal via email: Download the appeal form that applies to you from the table below.
+Fill out the form and attach it to your email to email@example.com, along with a copy of the order, and any evidence you would like the hearing officer to consider.
+A $25.00 filing fee payment must also be included and sent separately via U.S. mail (Check should be made to: City of Saint Paul.).
+Please mail it to:

 Rent Stabilization Appeals